 To find the best color laser printers, we factor in criteria such as speed, price, maintenance costs, and any unique features that help them one-up the competition.

-Our selections are based on our long- and short-term testing; experience with earlier models; familiarity with the companies’ technologies; consultation with industry experts, fellow journalists, and users; online forums; lab results; and other third-party reviews.
-We look across the board — not just our own experiences — to find consensus on what we think are the best-performing printers you can currently
+Our selections are based on our long- and short-term testing; experience with earlier models; familiarity with the company’s technologies; consultation with industry experts, fellow journalists, and users; online forums; lab results; and other third-party reviews.
+We look across the board — not just at our own experiences — to find consensus on what we think are the best-performing printers you can currently buy.
+We also look at list pricing to determine if a product is worth the cost.
+We will even recommend printers that aren’t new, provided the features are still best-in-class.

 The printer market evolves constantly, with manufacturers either introducing better models with new features or basic upgrades.
-So you can expect our picks to change, as well.
-But don’t worry — the models you see here will be with you for some time, and if we anticipate better models on the horizon, we will state that upfront to help you decide whether you should
+So, you can expect our picks to change, as well.
+But don’t worry — the models you see here will be with you for some time, and if we anticipate better models on the horizon, we will state that upfront to help you decide whether you should buy now or wait.